-As waters rise and life-saving rescues continue from the Houston metro area to the Gulf Coast region, CBF Disaster Response and its partners are in touch with national and state partners and are contacting church leaders to asses their needs.
+As waters rise and life-saving rescues continue from the Houston metro area to the Gulf Coast region and Puerto Rico, CBF Disaster Response and its partners are in touch with national and state partners and are contacting church leaders to asses their needs.

 CBF will work with state and regional organizations, the Federal Emergency Management Agency, the National Voluntary Organizations Active in Disasters (VOAD), as well as other local and national partners including friends in the North American Baptist Fellowship, in any response.

 In keeping with CBF’s focus on long-term impact, CBF Disaster Response participates in networks seeking to help communities after a devastating event, but employs most of its resources on the long-term recovery, rehabilitation and resiliency of a community after first responders have finished their work.
 This takes time and planning.